 Have you ever read Simple Abundance?
 It is a lifestyle book, directed at women and seriously?
 It can be life changing.
-I read it simple abundanceabout 15 years ago when it first came out.
+I read it about 15 years ago when it first came out.
 Since it was a gift from my mother I assumed the book would be terribly preachy so I avoided it at first and gave it a home in the bathroom.
 The one page chapters, one assigned for each day of the year seemed perfect for bathroom reading and one day I finally picked it up.

 I still remember the day.
 It was October 9th, and the title of the chapter was “Coping with Stress.”
 It was 15 days before my dreaded 30th birthday and several months after I had ended a five year relationship.
 I was a giant ball of anxiety (thus the constipation) and totally needed to read that chapter.